ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part2-Containors.md

     => action.Invoke(this.Value);
 ```

-These two methods add a new dimension to the I/O. They accept functions as arguments.  `Read` can receive any method matching the `Func<T>` pattern.
+These two methods add a new dimension to the I/O. They accept functions in the form of *delegates* as arguments. `Func` and `Action` are two generic *delegates* built into C#: examples of the *FP* paradigm creeping into the language.

+`Read` can receive any method matching the `Func<T>` pattern.

 We can write:

 ```csharp
 Containor<string?>.Read(Console.ReadLine)
 ```
 Which reads a line from the console and wraps it in a `Containor<string?>`.
 We pass the `Console.ReadLine` method as a delegate to the `Read` method.
 Functions become as first class citizens.
+They are values: you can pass them around and store them in variables.

 With this new I/O, we can write this simple console app: